hbf2001/Hosam-Lab.github.io/README.md

 # F28WP-lab
-All Lab work on this repository.
-/ntype " / " after pages url with folder name to access the pages site of that specific week.
+All Lab work on this repository. type " / " after pages url with folder name to access the pages site of that specific week.
 Example: https://hbf2001.github.io/Hosam-Lab.github.io/week2